 For point layers, simple marker and picture marker symbols are supported.
 If other symbols are used, the feature service downgrades them to picture marker symbols.
 Multilayer marker symbols are also downgraded to picture marker symbols where the layers are merged into a single layer.
 Mask properties, where a halo can be set for a marker symbol, are not supported.

 When a map service with feature access starts, the symbols are checked and downgraded if needed.
-In cases where a downgrade is required, a warning is added to the server log to describe which symbols were downgraded.
+In cases in which a downgrade is required, a warning is added to the server log to describe which symbols were downgraded.

 It is also important to note that if you have layers in your map document that use cartographic representation renderers, the renderers are reported as unique value renderers when clients access the service through REST.